 These values of throughput units are adequate when there is predictable usage in the infrastructure.
-When the situation arises to have more data transfer through the Event Hubs, customers usually increase the number of throughput units manually.
+When the situation arises to have more data transfer through the Azure Event Hubs, customers usually increase the number of throughput units manually.
 This manual intervention can be neglected by using the Azure Event Hubs: Auto-Inflate functionality.

-Azure event hubs: Auto Inflate is a cost-effective functionality offered by Microsoft that provides control based on the usage and demands without any changes in the existing setup.
+Azure Event Hubs: Auto Inflate is a cost-effective functionality offered by Microsoft that provides control based on the usage and demands without any changes in the existing setup.
 It enables users to automatically scale up throughput units to meet the demands.

 The Auto-Inflate functionality can be enabled during the deployment of event hub and the Auto-Inflate Maximum Throughput Units can also be determined.

 Capture can be enabled right during the creation of the event hub and the captured events are stored in the Azure Blob Storage or Azure Data Lake Store account.
 Initiating a capture is an easy process, it does not involve any administrative cost to run and scales paralelly with throughput units.